firmai/atspy/README.md

 ## Citations

 If you use AtsPy in your research, please consider citing it.
+I have also written a [small report](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3580631) that can be found on SSRN.

 BibTeX entry: